-This nasty policy approach, achieved with Amendments to the Migration Act (26 Sept 2001) combined with the establishment of a mainly secret 'people smuggling taskforce', tasked with a brief to 'deter, deny and disrupt' the boat voyages to Australia, while large - and largely hidden - funds went to the International Organisation for Migration, who would, in holding camps, warehouses and cheap motels, provide food and shelter and UNHCR registration through its Jakarta office.
+This nasty policy approach, first implemented under John Howard PM (1996-2007) by means of Amendments to the Migration Act (26 Sept 2001) combines with the establishment of a largely secret people smuggling taskforce, tasked with the mandate to 'deter, deny and disrupt' asylum seeker boat voyages to Australia.
+At the same time, large, and largely hidden funds go to the International Organisation for Migration, who provide food and shelter in holding camps, warehouses and cheap motels, and who assist with UNHCR registration through its Jakarta office.

-Now, ten years later, things are not much better as far as Australia's covert warehousing policy is concerned, while things are worse in countries such as Afghanistan, so the number of asylum seekers in Indonesia is building up in disturbing ways.
+Now, ten years later, things are not much better as far as Australia's covert warehousing policy is concerned, while things deteriorate in countries such as Afghanistan, so the number of asylum seekers in Indonesia is building up in disturbing ways.

 This page brings together some media items relating to the deteriorating situation in Indonesia for asylum seekers trying to reach Australia.
 It starts with a link to a sound file, a discussion between ABC Radio National reporter Linda Mottram and Melbourne lawyer David Manne.

 26 August 2006: The 'Flotsam' Downflow from Indonesia - Without the Migration Bill, will Indonesia dump their refugees on our shores?
 A reflection on the Burmese refugees and the "coincidence" of the timing of their arrival on Asmore Reef.
 Includes former diplomat Tony Kevin's speech on Australia-Indonesian relations at an Uniya seminar.

 20 April 2004: Afghani Asylum Seekers and Refugees in the Republic of Indonesia - Hassan Ghulam, who went to Indonesian holding camps such as the one on Lombok, states that UNHCR needs to consider revising its approach and methods, to bring them into line with contemporary expectations and technology.